gauravn17/cse-15l-lab-reports/lab3.md

 ## `grep -l` : Displays list of filenames that contain given pattern

-This option is useful to filter out all the files that contain a particular string, so that we know which files to work with.
+This option is useful to filter out all the files that contain a particular string, so that we know which files to work with when searching for that string.

 Examples of the command and its corresponding output for each example are shown in the screenshots below: